NSJ021/Ease-Of-Mind-Website/README.md

 ## Reflection on Development Process

 ### Successes
 With various trial and error, the creation of a warm, welcoming website was achieved.
 Although basic in functionality getting the scrollable background hero image was a good achievement and a great feature of the webpage.
-Using the bootstrap cards was another great addition and success for acheiving the desired feel for the webpage.
+Using the bootstrap cards was another great addition and success for achieving the desired feel for the webpage.

 ### Challenges

 From learning CSS and transitioning to BootStrap, some elements were made easy but then others were made more difficult due to having to learn new documentation, classes and methods of work.

 ### Final Thoughts
 Overall the project was a good success, all must and should have features and user stories were completed to a MVP state, there is always room for improvement and optimisation.
-Such could have user stories and features would ned to be added during the next iteraton of the project.
+Such could have user stories and features would ned to be added during the next iteration of the project.

 ## Code Attribution